FEEDING OUR COMMUNITY

-Carver Center is working with Caritas PC to provide home delivery of meals and groceries to people who are homebound.
+Carver Center is working with Meals on Main Street (Caritas PC) to provide home delivery of meals and groceries to people who are homebound.

 Anyone interested in receiving food via home delivery on SATURDAYS should call 914-305-3967.